productboardlabs/openapi-request-validator/README.md

 Pull requests, issues and comments welcome.
 For pull requests:

 * Add tests for new features and bug fixes
-* Follow the existing style
+* Follow the existing style (checkstyle checking is enabled by default in builds)
 * Separate unrelated changes into multiple pull requests

 See the existing [issues](https://bitbucket.org/atlassian/swagger-request-validator/issues) for things to start